jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/config-identity-provider.md

     rob     0e3884e4-529b-4b5f-a7e6-2e333796d03a               localusers:rob
     ```

+!!!
+Note
-Note that only users who have logged in are listed by this command.
+    Only users who have logged in are listed when running the `oc get users` command.